 Exceptional education.
 World class research.
 Community-driven.Our Story

-The disciplines in this field seek to deepen our understanding of how people behave in a wide variety of contexts and to assess the consequences of individual, group, and societal decisions.
-Collectively, Social Science seeks to explain and investigate the functioning of society, and address the vast array of pressing contemporary issues that affect individual and societal well-being.
+The disciplines in this field seek to deepen our understanding of how people behave in a wide variety of contexts and to assess the consequences of an individual, group, and societal decisions.
+Collectively, Social Science seeks to explain and investigate the functioning of society and address the vast array of pressing contemporary issues that affect individual and societal well-being.

 - How does our broader environment affect how we develop as individuals and behave collectively in our communities?

 - Why do our societies look the way they do, and why do they differ?

 - What drives pervasive inequality within and across regions, and what policies and institutions affect this?

 The breadth of research in Social Science at NYU Abu Dhabi uses data to help historians, economists, NGOs, and governments better understand human behavior — and improve people’s lives.

 ThePrint spoke to some of the biggest names in Indian intelligentsia and asked who are the brightest minds on the horizon.
 Rahul Sagar was identified as one of the next generation of Indian intellectuals.